leporello-js/leporello-js/README.md

 Now the module is imported as a black box - you cannot debug `BigNumber` methods.

-Currently every external is loaded once and cached until Leporello is restarted (TODO change path to modules every time it changed on disk, since modules are served from service workers).

 ## IO

 To enhance the interactive experience, Leporello.js traces the calls made to IO functions within your application.
 This trace can be replayed later, enabling you to program iteratively by making incremental changes to your code and promptly receiving feedback.